 Special Collections holds a vast collection of images documenting the southern and central Nevada region.
 In addition to photos of Henderson, Boulder City, Searchlight, and other small towns in Clark County, we have numerous historical images of the mining towns and camps of Nye and Lincoln County.
 These include historical images of Goldfield, Tonopah, Rhyolite, Amargosa, Pioche, Caliente and others.
 Many of these images can be found online in the digital collection Southern Nevada: the Boomtown Years.

 Other Nevada History Resources

-For more information on Nevada history, consult this LibGuide that features a detailed list of resources related to Las Vegas and Nevada history.
+For more information, consult our Nevada History subject guide that features a detailed list of resources related to Las Vegas and Nevada history.